 It is important to bring understand that that in case of default of shortfall in payment of advance tax, in addition to interest @ 1% till the date of actual payment of self assessment tax, you may also have to pay penal interest for delay in filing of your income tax returns beyond the due date which is generally 31st July for salaried and most of the tax payers.
 This interest is payable for the period beginning from the due date of filing of your return and ending with the actual date of fling of the return even in cases where you have already paid the self assessment tax by the due date of filing of income tax return.

-So get ready to pay your first installment of advance tax which falls due on 15th June and have peaceful sleep.
+So get ready to pay your instalments of advance tax and have peaceful sleep.
 Remember second instalment will fall due on 15th September.